How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 It’s harder to bring stuff or get stuff here.
 Fedex and Amazon will be your friends.
 Your slow friends.
 Things get done in their own time.
 Contractors, waitstaff and service providers may or may not respond to requests.
 You will learn not to fight this more relaxed way of living, but to embrace it.

-Life IS simpler in Hawaii, from not having to wear real shoes, to not needing a big suburban lifestyle.
-All this contributes to less stress and greater happiness.
+Life IS simpler in the Aloha State, from not having to wear real shoes, to not needing a big suburban lifestyle, worrying about private schools vs public schools or what kind of car you drive.
+All this contributes to less stress and greater happiness for Hawaii residents.
 Conversely, you may yearn for mainland style franchise eating and shopping, going to the movies in a real theater, or attending professional sporting events and concerts.

 Paradise isn’t perfect.